Industry Study: eCommerce in Indonesia and How Tokopedia Boosts First Time Conversions by 20%

 Improve Trust and Retain More Customers Like Tokopedia Did

 As an eCommerce marketer, logistics and government regulations might be outside your purview.
 However, you can engage and win more customers with a sprinkle of personalization in your customer’s purchase journey—just like Tokopedia did.
-Tokopedia, Indonesia’s largest online marketplace leverages our platform to improve app user retention by 60% and grow their first conversion transaction by 20%.
+Tokopedia, Indonesia’s largest online marketplace leverages our platform to improve app user retention by 60% and grow its first conversion transaction by 20%.

 The eCommerce app adoption is slow in Indonesia.
-As a result, 60% customers that installed Tokopedia’s app, uninstalled it within the first month.
-Tokopedia realized the need to create 1:1 personalized experience for new app users to engage and encourage them to make the first purchase.
+As a result, 60% of customers that installed Tokopedia’s app, uninstalled it within the first month.
+Tokopedia realized the need to create a 1:1 personalized experience for new app users to engage and encourage them to make the first purchase.